 A traditional resume is so limiting.
 It doesn’t allow you to really tell your story.
-So why not supplement your resume with a visual resume or “presume.”
+See these three visual resume examples created using Powerpoint and shared on SlideShare!
+Why not try a “presume” or presentation resume?!

-- You demonstrate your creativity and communication skills.
+- Demonstrate your creativity and communication skills.

-- You differentiate yourself.
+- Differentiate yourself.

 Plan Your Story

 Before you start throwing words on a slide, create a storyboard or outline of how you want your presentation to flow.
+What information is vital to include and what proof do you have to back it up?

-Remember, the story you tell isn’t about YOU.
-It is geared towards your future employer.
+The story has to be interesting and relevant to your future employer.
 So think about what their problems are and how you’ve solved similar problems.
 What makes you special or different from the thousands of other people with your qualifications?

 Create Your Presentation

 Next, pick 2-3 fonts that aren’t boring.
+This is a standard best-practice in creating presentations.

 And finally, make sure you include a link to your LinkedIn profile and other profiles you want to feature.